 However, the location isn’t the only reason to stay here.
 Add in the New York style and flair of some flat-screen TVs, iPod docks, and modern chrome-and-wood accents, and you have a hotel that perfectly combines the beauty of nature with the ingenuity of modern architecture.
 Take advantage of this area’s natural beauty by strolling along the East River, which is just steps away from the hotel.

 Once you’ve worked up an appetite, head over to the posh, rooftop restaurant that is adorned with orb chandeliers and chic, gilded chairs.
-But the ambience isn’t the only appealing aspect of this rooftop, urban oasis.
+But the ambiance isn’t the only appealing aspect of this rooftop, urban oasis.
 Take some time to indulge in some Italian-inspired sushi rolls, toro tartare with wasabi olive oil, Long Island duck sliders, and even fried artichokes with a lemon aioli (I wish I could cook because now I want to eat anything that isn’t nailed down).

 Address: 500 East 62nd Street, New York, New York, 10065

 Rates: Rooms start at $206 a night

 8. Jazz on Columbus Circle Hostel

 While at Jazz on Columbus Circle Hostel, entrench yourself in the history and culture of New York City.
 Here, each room has a unique theme that evokes the spirit and vivacity of the city itself.
 Take a stroll through the hostel and explore the multitude of room available to you.
 Room types vary from shared and family options to private rooms that resemble a more traditional, hotel experience.
 All patrons can access staff organized outings and events, as well as a free light breakfast, free luggage storage prior to check-in, free linens and towels, free daily housekeeping, and free maps and brochures of the City.